haskellfoundation/tech-proposals/proposals/0000-ghc-module-naming.rst

   This pattern, of a module in ``ghc-experimental`` that is closely related to one in ``base`` seems likely to be common.

 * On the other hand, GHC-internal modules are often unrelated to the naming scheme of ``base``.
 Here a prefix feels more appropriate.
-Moreover this ``GHC.*`` convention is already widely used, in both ``base`` and ``ghc-prim``, as well as the modules that implement GHC itself, so using a prefix aligns with current practice.
+Moreover using a prefix aligns with current practice: the ``GHC.*`` convention is extensively used in the GHC-internal modules currently in ``base``, and ``ghc-prim``, as well as the modules that implement GHC itself.

 Proposal 3
 -----------